9 Steps to Your New Palm Harbor Home

 2 Site Inspection.

 The site inspection process allows us to determine if the chosen site is appropriate for the home you want to build.
-It also allows our professionals to get a clear understanding of the onsite amenities you would like to add (decks, sidewalks, wells, etc.) The site inspection allows us to prevent problems with possible flood plains, required easements and other local code issues.
+It also allows our professionals to get a clear understanding of the onsite amenities you would like to add (decks, sidewalks, wells, etc.)

 3 Systems Test and Inspection.